SDE

 • Return the temporary variable as the result

-Q29. write a program with 2 threads. one thread should print even and other should print odd numbers in sequence. how would you make it SMP safe?
+Q. Write a program with 2 threads.
+One thread should print even numbers, and the other should print odd numbers in sequence.
+How would you make it SMP safe?

 Ans.